daizutabi/mkapi/docs/index.md

 ## MkApi usage

-In your markdown file, write a link to an package, module, or other object, just like normal Markdown's image embedding:
+In your Markdown file, write a embedding of an package, module, function, or other object, just like normal Markdown's image embedding:

 ~~~markdown
 ![mkapi](<object.qualname>)
 ~~~

-MkApi imports the module, function, or any object that you specify.
+MkApi imports objects that you specify.
 If they aren't in `sys.path`, configure `mkdocs.yml` like below:

 ~~~yml
 plugins: